JosephParayil/ParayilMetric/README.md

 <h3>Introduction</h3>
 In this research project, I invented a novel mathematical method, including what I call the Parayil Metric, to obtain Performance-Complexity graphs of machine learning models.
 Even though they would be of extreme value, such Performance-Complexity graphs have largely remained elusive in the field of machine learning due to various fundamental challenges.
 I have overcome these challenges using my Parayil Metric.
 I am applying this method to evaluate the comparative performance of the Q-Learning and Deep Q-Learning models over differing discrete environment complexities.
 <br><br>
-The point of this repository is to present what I believe is a very valuable contribution to the field of machine learning.
+The point of this repository is to present what I believe is a very valuable contribution to the field of machine learning: The Parayil Metric
 <br>
 <h3>Performance-Complexity Graph</h3>
 A Performance-Complexity (PC) graph or a Time-Complexity graph depicts the relationship between the performance of an algorithm to the complexity of the task or environment.
 In computational sciences, these are very common and powerful for algorithm analysis, comparison, and optimization.